Florida Elective Share Laws

 The Florida elective share may be barred or waived by the existence of a valid pre-nuptial agreement or other written agreement executed either before or after marriage.
 The Florida elective share can also be barred as untimely if the surviving spouse fails to elect it within the period set forth in Fla.Stat. §732.2135, which is on or before the earlier of the date that is six months after the date of service of a copy of the notice of administration on the surviving spouse; or the date that is two years after the date of the decedent’s death.

-Our Elective Share Attorneys Can Make a Difference in Your Case
+Our FL Elective Share Attorneys Can Make a Difference in Your Case

-As you have likely gathered, Florida elective share law is complex, which is why individuals should seek guidance from a skilled probate attorney to prosecute or defend a claim for an elective share.
+As you have likely gathered, Florida elective share law is complex, which is why individuals should seek guidance from a skilled elective share attorney in Florida to prosecute or defend a claim for an elective share.
 If you need an attorney to represent you in connection with an elective share claim in Florida, then please contact Adrian Philip Thomas, P.A. to speak to one of our team members.